Clinical Article

 What are the most common side effects of Wegovy?

-Gastrointestinal side effects are most common: nausea, diarrhoea, vomiting, constipation, and abdominal pain.
-These are usually worst during dose escalation and improve over time.
-Eating smaller meals, avoiding fatty foods, and staying hydrated can help manage symptoms.
+Gastrointestinal side effects are most common: nausea (very common, >10%), diarrhoea, vomiting, constipation, and abdominal pain.
+These are usually worst during dose escalation and improve over 4–8 weeks at each dose level.
+Management includes eating smaller meals, avoiding fatty foods, staying hydrated, and eating slowly.
+Serious but rare effects include pancreatitis and gallbladder events.
+Contact a doctor for persistent severe symptoms.

 How should Wegovy pens be stored?

-Before first use, store Wegovy pens in the refrigerator at 2-8°C. Do not freeze.
+Before first use, store Wegovy pens in the refrigerator at 2–8°C. Do not freeze — discard if frozen.
 After first use, the pen can be kept at room temperature (below 30°C) or in the fridge, but must be used within 28 days.
 Replace the pen cap after each injection to protect from light.
+Each dose level during escalation is a separate pen device.

 Related Articles